wevre/wry/README.wry.txt

 		employee = "John Smith"
 		flag = null

-	Those 5 simple types are scalars, whereas the `Array` type is a compound object.
+	Those simple types are scalars, whereas the `Array` type is a compound object.

 section : Arrays

-	Arrays are an ordered hashmap.
-That means it preserves the order of the keys as items are inserted into the array.
-(Implementing it means something like a hashmap combined with a linked list, I'm going to call it a "sortmap".)
+	An array is an ordered hashmap, meaning it preserves order of keys as items are inserted into the array.

+	!!!
+	 	Implementing an array means using a hashmap combined with a linked list, going to callit a "sortmap".

 	To create an array, list out elements (keys and values) separated by commas.
-	A trailing comma is allowed, and in fact is often useful to coerce something to an array.
+	A trailing comma is allowed, which simplifies code maintenance and can also be usefule to coerce something to an array.
 An array can be a simple list of other types (no keys), in which case incrementing integer keys will automatically be applied.
 Or it can be more like a dictionary with keys and values, separate by colons and commas.
 Keys are of type `String` or `Int`, or expressions that evaluate to one of these.
 Entries in the array can be retrieved by key.

 	```
 		employee = ('first': 'mike', 'last': 'weaver', 'empl-id': 1234, 10.5)